How a Healthcare Provider Secures Its Cloud Infrastructure

 This project has enabled us to significantly improve our cloud security posture.
 We use the compliance reports generated by Ermetic to communicate progress to executive leadership, increase collaboration between Security and DevOps, and equip Engineering with a remediation and least privilege “playbook.”

-We plan to expand this automation to enforce least-privilege in all of our cloud environments, including Kubernetes and production applications.
+We plan to expand this automation to enforce least-privilege in all of our cloud environments, including Kubernetes Security Posture Management for Kybernetes environment and production applications.

 Throughout this project we've used incremental steps to build trust with our Security, Development and Engineering teams around the infrastructure and then in our production environment.
 We started with quick wins that were relatively easy to implement, such as multi-factor authentication (MFA) and encryption.
 By focusing on publicly accessible resources that pose the biggest risk, our Security lead and other risk teams can come in behind them to supplement their work.